vladikcomper/MegaPCM/docs/2-advanced-integration/Sonic-1-Github-AS.md

 > [!NOTE]
 >
 > This guide was written based on the reference S1 SMPS integration from `examples/` directory.
 You can see [`examples/s1-smps-integration/s1.sounddriver.asm`](../../examples/s1-smps-integration/s1.sounddriver.asm) as a working example.
+>
+> A ready-to-use Sonic 1 Disassembly with this guide applied as also available here: https://github.com/vladikcomper/s1disasm-megapcm2

 ## Table of Contents